rgayon-operis/rgayon-operis/README.md

 - 🗣️ French, English, Spanish

 *Thought processes:*
 I only use Windows because of work.
 I'd rather have fun with Xenia.
 I write a whole lot of yaml (And some actual code whenever I can).
 I GPG-Sign my commits.
 I wish the internet was more interoperable.
 Working pretty much exclusively on WSL.
+Why is Jira ?
 The GitHub CLI is actually awesome, y'all just haters.
+No, seriously, why the hell is Jira ?
+And how have they been working on this for over twenty years ?!

 All views and statements are my own.

 I would write an [H-Card](https://microformats.org/wiki/h-card) somewhere, but I'm not there just yet.